Rigidity of proper colorings of $\mathbb{Z}^d$: Overview of proof

 \subsection{Repair transformation}

-We proceed to explain, for a given $X=(X_P)_P$, how to bound the probability that $X$ is the breakup seen from $v$, when $f$ is sampled from $\Pr_{\Lambda,P_0}$.
+We proceed to explain, for a given $X=(X_P)$, how to bound the probability that $X$ is a breakup of $f$, when $f$ is sampled from $\Pr_{\Lambda,P_0}$.
 In the full proof the arguments need to be adapted to the case that only an approximation of $X$ is given rather than $X$ itself, but this adaptation is not the essence of the argument so our focus in the overview is on the case that $X$ is given.

-Let $\Omega$ be the set of proper colorings for which $X$ is the breakup seen from $v$.
-To establish the desired bound on $\Pr_{\Lambda,P_0}(\Omega)$, we apply the following one-to-many operation to every coloring $f \in \Omega$: (i) Delete the colors at all vertices of $X_*$. (ii) For each connected component $D$ of $X_P\setminus X_*$, apply a permutation $\varphi$ taking $P$ to $P_0$ to the colors of $f$ on $D$, and also, if $P=(A,B)$ is such that $|A|>|B|$, then shift the configuration in $D$ by a single lattice site in the $(1,0,\ldots,0)$ direction~(such a shift was first used by Dobrushin for the hard-core model~\cite{dobrushin1968problem}). (iii) Fill colors following $P_0$ in all remaining vertices.
+Let $\Omega$ be the set of proper colorings having $X$ as a breakup.
+To establish the desired bound on $\Pr_{\Lambda,P_0}(\Omega)$, we apply the following one-to-many transformation to every coloring $f \in \Omega$: (i) Erase the colors at all vertices of $X_*$. (ii) For each dominant pattern $P=(A,B)$, apply a permutation of $[q]$ which takes $P$ to $P_0$ to the colors of $f$ on $X_P\setminus X_*$, and also, in the case that $|A|>|B|$, shift the coloring in $X_P\setminus X_*$ by a single lattice site in some fixed direction~(such a shift was first used by Dobrushin for the hard-core model~\cite{dobrushin1968problem}). (iii) Arbitrarily assign colors in the $P_0$-pattern at all remaining vertices (making the transformation multiple valued).
+See Figure~\ref{fig:repairmap} for an illustration.

 Noting that the resulting configuration is always a proper coloring, and that no entropy is lost in step (ii), it remains to show that the entropy gain in step (iii) is much larger than the entropy loss in step (i).
 The gain in step (iii) is either $\log \lfloor \tfrac{q}{2} \rfloor$ or $\log \lceil \tfrac{q}{2} \rceil$ per vertex according to its parity, making the entropy gain an easily computable quantity.
-The main challenge is thus to bound the loss in step (i), and the method used for its resolution is described next.
+The main challenge is thus to bound the loss in step (i), and the method used for this purpose is described next.